Provoked By Trump, The Religious Left Is Finding Its Voice

 "To me, Jesus talked about reaching out to the poor, reaching out to the marginalized, reaching out to the oppressed," says Tara Agnew Harris, 41, who worships at Myers Park Baptist Church in Charlotte, N.C.

-"Sometimes I feel that traditional Christian beliefs have been hijacked," she says.
+"Sometimes, I feel that traditional Christian beliefs have been hijacked," she says.
 "I think many people in the United States, when they hear about 'Christian beliefs,' they think it has something to do with a certain fundamentalist mindset."

-Harris in recent months has been exploring "immigrant injustice" issues and traveled with other Faith in Public Life activists to the Stewart Detention Center in Lumpkin, G.A., where undocumented immigrants were being held.
+Harris in recent months has been exploring "immigrant injustice" issues and traveled with other Faith in Public Life activists to the Stewart Detention Center in Lumpkin, Ga., where undocumented immigrants were being held.
 She says her newfound interest in activism comes from her understanding of what it means to be a Christian.

 "The way that I personally interpret my Christian faith and my own Christian walk," she says, "is that it's an active challenge.
 [It's about] how I can make a difference in the lives of others."

-Butler's Faith in Public Life movement in recent months has organized a series of rallies to protest the Trump Administration's detention of migrant families and the president's plan to build a wall along the U.S.-Mexico border, moves that Butler sees as conflicting with Biblical teachings.
+Butler's Faith in Public Life movement in recent months has organized a series of rallies to protest the Trump administration's detention of migrant families and the president's plan to build a wall along the U.S.-Mexico border, moves that Butler sees as conflicting with biblical teachings.

-"There are over a hundred verses of scripture that say we are to welcome immigrants and welcome strangers," Butler says. "[Faith in Public Life] is driven by our moral values and not by politics."
+"There are over a hundred verses of Scripture that say we are to welcome immigrants and welcome strangers," Butler says. "[Faith in Public Life] is driven by our moral values and not by politics."

 Overshadowed on the campaign trail

 The religious left, having been largely eclipsed in recent years, has a ways to go before it can match the clout of the religious right.
 Butler's group and those allied with it have primarily kept their focus on protest rallies and social media campaigns.
-Conservative religious groups, with forty years of organizing experience, conduct sophisticated campaigns in support of those candidates whose views align with their own.
+Conservative religious groups, with 40 years of organizing experience, conduct sophisticated campaigns in support of those candidates whose views align with their own.

 In his book The Four Faces of the Republican Party, Henry Olsen says conservative evangelical Christian voters demonstrate "unusual strength" in Republican presidential contests, especially in caucus states.
 While the Moral Majority organization was disbanded in 1989, the religious right is still active through such groups as the Faith and Freedom Coalition, which prepares voter guides spelling out candidate positions on such issues as abortion and gay marriage.

-"We distribute those voter guides, door-to-door," says Virginia Galloway, a regional director, based in Atlanta.
+"We distribute those voter guides, door to door," says Virginia Galloway, a regional director, based in Atlanta.
 "We distribute them through the mail.
 We go to rallies and hand them out, and then people take them home and share them with their friends."

 "When I started," Galloway says, "we had a clipboard and a piece of paper with names of voters on it.
 Now we have an app on our phone.
 It will even give us directions to the next house."

-While many black churches have mounted voter registration drives in recent years to help get out the vote for Democratic candidates, the left does not yet have a level of organization matching that of religious conservatives.
+While many black churches have mounted voter registration drives in recent years to help get out the vote for Democratic candidates, the left does not have a level of organization matching that of religious conservatives.

 "The religious right has been talked about a great deal over the years," says Alan Cooperman, director of religion research at the Pew Research Center.
 "We found when we tested this back in 2010 that a substantial number of Americans said they have heard of the religious right.
 A majority of Americans said they had not heard of the religious left."

 A major disadvantage for any faith-based movement on the left is that it draws on a smaller base.
-Surveys show that liberals are less religious than conservatives by such measures as belief in God, church attendance, or the importance of faith in their lives.
+Surveys show that liberals are less religious than conservatives by such measures as belief in God, church attendance or the importance of faith in their lives.
 Fewer than a third of liberals say they have "a great deal" or "quite a lot" of confidence in organized religion.
 Nearly half of liberals under 30 have no religious affiliation.

 Perhaps for that reason, the political agenda of the Faith in Public Life organization and other groups on the religious left at first glance doesn't seem all that different from that of groups on the secular left, such as MoveOn.Org.